From a below average student to a CA based in Netherlands as a SAP Consultant: Meet this boy who did not give up

 I saw this as an opportunity and decided to pursue a career in Computer sciences.
 Luckily my class 10 score was just enough to get me admission in vocational science in class 12.
 The plan was to secure a seat in Government College for computer engineering and life was set!

 Every day was an unending struggle to deal with languages.
-I am a Marwari, lectures were delivered in Marathi which is regional language and the course material was in English.
+I am a Marwari, lectures were delivered in Marathi which is a regional language and the course material was in English.

 All this was scary for an average boy coming straight from a Hindi medium school.